kareniel/jonathandupre.com/content/blog/7-organizational-controls.md

 ---
 title: 7 organizational controls
 date: 2021-12-09
+description: Don't skip these controls.
+Scoping your security program early in the process will help you avoid spending time on the wrong thing.
 ---

 There are 7 Organizational Controls you should be expected to have in place.
 They are defined in the Baseline Cyber Security Controls for Canadian SMOs.